mssfoobar/docs/docs/versioned/modules/iams/development/authentication/password-management-enhancement.md

 **Important**: Ensure this action is placed before "Update Password" in the ordered list of required actions.
 You can drag and drop to reorder.
 :::

+1. Click the **Enabled** toggle button to `ON` to make it an enabled required action for all users in the realm.

-1. Click Configuration (⚙️) action next to it.
+2. Click Configuration (⚙️) action next to it.

-2. Configure the display duration:
+3. Configure the display duration:

     - **Display X days from expiry**: E.g., 30 (start showing 30 days before expiry).

     - **Stop display X days from expiry**: E.g., 7 (stop showing 7 days before expiry).

-3. Click `Save`.
+4. Click `Save`.